ythirion/nir-kata/solution/docs/step-by-step.md

 ## 2) Fight Primitive Obsession
 Let's apply ["Parse Don't Validate"](https://xtrem-tdd.netlify.app/Flavours/parse-dont-validate) principle to fight ["Primitive Obsession"](https://xtrem-tdd.netlify.app/Flavours/no-primitive-types).
-We will use [`Property Based Testing`](https://xtrem-tdd.netlify.app/Flavours/pbt) in this part of the kata to design our parser with `vavr
+We will use [`Property Based Testing`](https://xtrem-tdd.netlify.app/Flavours/pbt) in this part of the kata to design our parser.

 Our `parsing function` must respect the below property
 ```text